Our offers

 The Most Beautiful Barcelona Tours with Voyage Privé

-1. Le Méridien Barcelona 5*
+1. Le Méridien Barcelona 5?

-2. Attica 21 Barcelona Mar 4*
+2. Attica 21 Barcelona Mar 4?

-Spacious Standard Rooms provide serene retreats bathed in natural light, featuring soft neutral tones and modern comforts designed for ultimate relaxation after days spent exploring Barcelona's architectural wonders and vibrant neighbourhoods.
-The sophisticated coffee shop transforms into an elegant evening bar, offering classic cocktails and tasty light bites, whilst complimentary breakfast features wholesome dishes and freshly baked sweet treats to fuel adventures throughout the dynamic Catalonian capital.
+Spacious Standard Rooms provide serene retreats bathed in natural light, featuring soft neutral tones and modern comforts designed for ultimate relaxation after days spent exploring Barcelona’s architectural wonders and vibrant neighbourhoods.
+The sophisticated coffee shop transforms into an elegant evening bar, offering classic cocktails and tasty light bites, while complimentary breakfast features wholesome dishes and freshly baked sweet treats to fuel adventures throughout the dynamic Catalan capital.

-What we love: The exceptional combination of urban sophistication and beach proximity just 300 metres from Barcelona's finest beaches, complimentary parking that enhances exploration flexibility, the stunning rooftop pool with panoramic city views perfect for sunset watching, and the elegant transformation of the coffee shop into a sophisticated evening bar serving artisanal cocktails and light dining options.
+What we love: The exceptional combination of urban sophistication and beach proximity, just 300 metres from Barcelona’s finest beaches, complimentary parking that enhances exploration flexibility, the stunning rooftop pool with panoramic city views perfect for sunset watching, and the elegant transformation of the coffee shop into a sophisticated evening bar serving artisanal cocktails and light dining options.

 Gaudí Architecture and Modernist Barcelona Tours